James Baldwin and Truman Capote The artist as a master of gossip

 So in the television episode, I found it very believable that Jimmy would do for Capote what he had done for me and many others.

 The education Jimmy laid on me involved taking me to cafés in Paris and talking about people he knew back in the days when life in Paris was tough on American expatriates.
-He took me to meet James Jones, author of From Here to Eternity (1951), who threw a weekly party in his villa on Îsle Saint-Louie, where I heard stories about other writers who survived the second American colony.
+He took me to meet James Jones, author of From Here to Eternity (1951), who threw a weekly party in his villa on Îsle Saint-Louis, where I heard stories about other writers who survived the second American colony.

 … I found it very believable that Jimmy would do for Capote what he had done for me and many others.